Hougang: Politics

-The political representation of Hougang was split into four different constituencies as of the 2020 elections, three of which were Group Representation Constituencies (GRC) (Aljunied, Ang Mo Kio, and Marine Parade), and one Single Member Constituency (SMC) bearing the same name, the Hougang Single Member Constituency.
-Currently, Aljunied and Hougang wards are managed by the opposition Workers' Party (WP), while Ang Mo Kio and Marine Parade are managed by the ruling People's Action Party (PAP).
-Previously, Hougang was administered by five now-defunct wards (Jalan Kayu, Paya Lebar, Punggol, Serangoon Gardens and Upper Serangoon), before it redistricted into GRCs, notably Cheng San GRC (also defunct since 2001).
+The political representation of Hougang was split into five different constituencies as of the 2025 elections, three of which were Group Representation Constituencies (GRC) (Aljunied, Ang Mo Kio, and Marine Parade-Braddell Heights), and two of which were Single Member Constituencies (SMC) (Hougang and Jalan Kayu).
+Currently, Aljunied and Hougang wards are managed by the opposition Workers' Party (WP), while Ang Mo Kio, Jalan Kayu and Marine Parade-Braddell Heights are managed by the ruling People's Action Party (PAP).
+Previously, Hougang was administered by four now-defunct wards (Paya Lebar, Punggol, Serangoon Gardens and Upper Serangoon), before it redistricted into GRCs, notably Cheng San GRC (also defunct since 2001); Jalan Kayu Constituency also went defunct in 1988, but returned to being an individual SMC in the 2025 election.

 Hougang SMC

-The area covering Hougang Avenues 2, 5, 7 and a small portion of Hougang Central, falls under the namesake Hougang SMC, where it was carved out from Punggol ward ahead of the 1988 elections.
+The area covering parts of Hougang Avenues 2, 3, 5, 7 and a small portion of Hougang Central, Punggol Park, Defu Industrial Park and the subregion of Kovan falls under the namesake Hougang SMC.
 The first Member of Parliament (MP) of the ward was PAP's Tang Guan Seng, until it had been captured by former WP secretary-general Low Thia Khiang in 1991.
-Low left the ward to contest (and later elect himself in) Aljunied GRC ahead of the 2011 elections, and was replaced by Yaw Shin Leong, another WP candidate who previously contested Ang Mo Kio GRC in the 2006 elections.
+Low left the ward to contest Aljunied GRC ahead of the 2011 elections, and was replaced by Yaw Shin Leong, another WP candidate who previously contested Ang Mo Kio GRC in the 2006 elections.
 Yaw remained as an MP until his expulsion from the party's CEC and resigned his seat in February 2012 over an extramarital affair.
-Png Eng Huat, a candidate whose part of the WP team contested East Coast GRC in the 2011 elections, had since represented this ward after winning his by-election in May 2012 until he stepped down ahead of the 2020 election.
-Dennis Tan, who previously contested Fengshan SMC in the 2015 elections (now part of East Coast GRC) and become a Non-constituency Member of Parliament (NCMP), has replaced outgoing Png following the election.
+Png Eng Huat, a candidate whose part of the WP team contested East Coast GRC in the 2011 elections, had since represented this ward after winning his by-election in May 2012 until he stepped down in 2020.
+Dennis Tan, who previously contested Fengshan SMC in the 2015 elections (now in East Coast GRC) and become a Non-constituency Member of Parliament (NCMP), has replaced outgoing Png since being elected in 2020.